Delta- and surface-tracking

 An alternative to surface-tracking is the Woodcock delta-tracking algorithm, which is based on the rejection sampling of particle path lengths.
 The procedure relies on the concept of a virtual collision, which is a fictive interaction that preserves the energy and direction of the transported particle.

-without changing the outcome of the simulation.
-It is therefore possible to adjust the cross sections of all material regions 1, 2, 3, ... in the system such that:
+It is therefore possible to adjust the cross sections of all

-where \Sigma_\mathrm{m} is called the majorant cross section.
+where is called the majorant cross section.

 In practice, it is not necessary to define the virtual collision cross sections at all if the majorant is simply taken as the maximum of all material totals at each energy point:

-If the collision is rejected, a new path length is sampled using \Sigma_\mathrm{m} and the particle is moved to the next tentative collision site.
+If the collision is rejected, a new path length is sampled using

 Since the majorant cross section is always larger than or equal to the total cross section, the path lengths sampled using delta-tracking are, on the average, shorter than those sampled with surface-tracking.
 The average physical distance between two collisions is preserved, as some paths are extended over multiple virtual collisions.